luickk/tempCacheDb/README.md

 ### Networking/ Comm Protocol

 The remote data exchange is made possible by tcp sockets.
 Therefor, if required, the cache which is manipulated can setup a tcp server which can then handles all incoming manipulation requests of the cache. <br>
+*The implementation also compensates for bad network connections and buffers/ merges network data if required*.

 - sizes are encoded in net byte order - the key/ val buffer are not checked for correct endianness